MihirMore/100daysofcode-Python/log.md

 ### Day - 12
 **Thoughts** : Today I learnt about scopes in Python.
 Local scope and Global scopes makes a lot of difference if you are creating a complex code and want to maintain flow. :innocent: This is very useful as you can assign all the global variables in the beginning and just code on.
 After that developed today's project which is a number guessing game.
 Today was a productive day! :heart_eyes:

+### Day - 13
+**Thoughts** : Debugging is essential for any developer.
+Angela went over various ways you can debug your code.
+All the exercises are interactive and you can learn from it.
+Also practiced some exercises from [Python Practice](https://www.practicepython.org/).

+### Day - 14
+**Thoughts** : Today's final project is an awesome game called as higher or lower.
+You can play original game [here](http://www.higherlowergame.com/).
+The game I implemented uses data from Instagram and is static so it is data when I developed.
+It was a farily challenging project and loved the concept of the game.
+You can play my game [here](https://replit.com/@MihirMore1/higher-lower-game?embed=1&output=1#main.py) :heart: